Mark J. Lesko

 Chief, Criminal Division

-James D. Gatta is the Chief of the Criminal Division of the United States Attorney’s Office for the Eastern District of New York.
-In that role, Jim supervises all the investigations and prosecutions by the U.S. Attorney’s Office across a wide range of practice areas, which include corporate and securities fraud, terrorism, cybercrime, public corruption, international narcotics trafficking, and violent and organized crime.
+Jacquelyn M. Kasulis is the Chief of the Criminal Division of the United States Attorney’s Office for the Eastern District of New York.
+In that role, Jackie supervises the investigations and prosecutions by the U.S. Attorney’s Office across a wide range of practice areas, which include terrorism, cybercrime, corporate and securities fraud, public corruption, international narcotics trafficking, civil rights violations, and violent and organized crime.

 Susan L. Riley